feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 * Feast SDK is being triggered by CI (eg, Github Actions).
 It applies the latest changes from the feature repo to the Feast registry
 * Airflow manages materialization jobs to ingest data from DWH to the online store periodically
 * For the stream ingestion Feast Python SDK is used in the existing Spark / Beam pipeline
-* Online features are served via either a Python feature server or a high performance Java feature server
+* Online features are served via either a Python feature server or a high performance Go feature server
-  * Both the Java feature server and the transformation server are deployed on Kubernetes cluster (via Helm charts)
+  * The Go feature server can be deployed on a Kubernetes cluster (via Helm charts)
 * Feast Python SDK is called locally to generate a training dataset

 ![From Repository to Production: Feast Production Architecture](production-spark.png)